EQT

 Tracking and Responding to Concerns

-2-25
+GRI 2-25

 Process to remediate negative impacts

-2-26
+GRI 2-26

 Mechanisms for seeking advice and raising concerns

-2-25
+GRI 2-25

-2-26
+GRI 2-26

 Our Owner Relations team manages all landowner requests and questions received via our secure online portal, telephone, or email by creating trackable cases in our digital work environment.
 Our formalized call center allows us to report more specific response time data.
 For entries made through our online portal, landowners select from a list of potential issues to automatically generate a corresponding tagged case in our digital work environment.
 The most frequent inquiry types include general royalty payment inquiries, account address changes, ownership changes, and direct deposit setup.
 For landowners who choose to contact us by phone, the caller can opt to leave a voicemail if all Owner Relations team members are on calls.
 The caller’s voicemail is automatically transcribed into a case in our digital work environment, which enables our Owner Relations agents to proactively follow up on concerns.
 We have also refined the data we collect for these cases to establish internal accountability and confirm that cases are routed appropriately.
+Our management team also reviews aggregate information on the inquiries we receive from landowners on a weekly basis.

-The Local Government and Community Affairs team works alongside the Owner Relations team to respond to local concerns and regularly respond to issues raised by locally elected officials.
-The most frequent issues raised to the Local Government and Community Affairs team include road repair, area operations, and general constituent concerns.
+The Community Relations team works alongside the Owner Relations team to respond to local concerns and regularly respond to issues raised by locally elected officials.
+The most frequent issues raised to the Community Relations team include road repair, area operations, and general constituent concerns.
+Upon notification, our Vice President, Land, reports any significant landowner concerns directly to our Chief Executive Officer.
+The Board of Directors (Board) receives relevant updates on landowner relations on a regular basis.

 Our process results in stronger relationships with members of the communities where we operate and better tracking of landowner feedback.
 We continually work to better understand the types of feedback we receive and proactively address any significant issues identified through this process.
 We manage all landowner communications internally to promote more direct relationships.
 We measure our performance in management of landowner concerns based on how frequently we cycle cases compared to our acceptable open case count.
 We strive to resolve issues identified by a landowner within seven business days of the notification date.